Communication Sciences & Disorders Program Options

 Master of Science

 The Master of Science program provides a solid foundation of required courses to prepare students to provide assessment and treatment of pediatric and adult clients.
-Students choose electives in areas of interest such as autism, hearing loss, adult disorders, or multicultural populations.
+Students choose electives in areas of interest such as counseling, hearing loss, advanced research and a variety of other related topics.
 All clinical hours are obtained in the community in sites such as hospitals, schools or clinics, so students receive real world experience.